Yuhsuant1994/DataScienKnowledge/DecisionTree/decisiontree.md

 [simple video explain gini impurity](https://www.youtube.com/watch?v=u4IxOk2ijSs)

+* **Entropy**:

-* **Entropy**: compute the entropy value for each node and sum them all up. in the node level we only know if this split is pure or not range between 0 to 1 (0 it's pure, 1 is worse that it is half/half)
+compute the entropy value for each node and sum them all up. in the node level we only know if this split is pure or not range between 0 to 1 (0 it's pure, 1 is worse that it is half/half label)

 [Single node entropy video explanation](https://www.youtube.com/watch?v=1IQOtJ4NI_0) [information gain](https://www.youtube.com/watch?v=FuTRucXB9rA)